-Cases which will result in direct referral to Academic Misconduct Committee for consideration
+Cases which will result in direct referral to Academic Misconduct Committee for consideration i) Has a finding of False Authorship or impersonation by a School or Department.

 As stated above, Academic Misconduct Committees have a greater range of penalties to consider as they are likely to be dealing with more serious or third instances of misconduct.
 Cases will be referred to Academic Misconduct Committee where the student: